SergioIvashyn/GetMySet/README.md

 # My Set

-This repository is a trial project for Planeks team.
+This repository is a pet project.

 ## Getting started